matteo-pacini/MPFastDispatch/README.md

 ##Dispatch a block asynchronously on the global background queue

-To dispatch a block on the main queue, you would do...
+To dispatch a block on the background  queue, you would do...

     dispatch_async(dispatch_get_global_queue(DISPATCH_QUEUE_PRIORITY_BACKGROUND,0), ^{
         CODE